davide-perez/quasi-vanilla-proxy/README.md

 - **Feedback**: share your thoughts, ideas, and suggestions for improving the proxy.
 Your feedback is valuable and helps shape the future of the project.

 ### Guidelines:
-Fork the repository and create a new branch for your changes.
+- Fork the repository and create a new branch for your changes.
-Follow existing code style and formatting conventions.
+- Follow existing code style and formatting conventions.
-Test your changes thoroughly before submitting a pull request.
+- Test your changes thoroughly before submitting a pull request.
-Provide clear and descriptive commit messages.
+- Provide clear and descriptive commit messages.
-Be respectful and constructive in all interactions within the project.
+- Be respectful and constructive in all interactions within the project.

 Thank you for contributing to the QV-proxy project!
 Your efforts help make the proxy better for everyone.
-If you have any questions, feel free to reach out to the project maintainers.
-We appreciate your support!
+If you have any questions, feel free to reach out.
+Your support is appreciated!